phonkee/treasure/README.md

 ---------------

 Treasure is doing quite a lot of code generation to be easily usable without code repetition.
 Also for future query language we will need inspected information about model and its fields.
-That's why Treasure generates option() method for every model, that gives all these information.
+That's why Treasure generates supporting methods for every model, that gives all model information.
 Treasure also generates init_new function for every model where it calls Column::init with ColumnOptions parameter so it can return appropriate value (default?)